-Todd is about to launch the 3rd edition of his book, which presents the latest techniques on special effects.
-Debreceni covers the gear you will need for your kit, step-by-step tutorials, and updated information on lifecasting, advanced airbrushing techniques, and illustrations of the process of fabricating and applying prosthetic makeup appliances throughout.
-We wanted to know what advice he had for aspiring artists of film and his only advice was, “Quit watching YouTube!
+Todd is about to launch the 3rd edition of his book, it presents the latest techniques on special effects.
+Debreceni covers the gear you will need for your kit, step-by-step tutorials and updated information on lifecasting, advanced airbrushing techniques, and illustrations of the process of fabricating and applying prosthetic makeup appliances throughout.
+We wanted to know what advice he had for aspiring artists of film and his only advice was “Quit watching YouTube!
 There’s loads of videos filmed by amateurs and they aren’t always giving all the information you need to get the correct end result.
 That’s why I had to write my book.
 I needed to give the reader something more tangible with better illustrations.
-It’s not always about the “How-To” but the”Why”.
+It’s not always about the How-To but Why.
 Artists have varied techniques and I wanted to fill the gap of why do one method over the other.”